-Moving on to the next dealer, I called the Rick Case Honda dealer in Davie, Florida and just asked “do you have a titanium gray 25th Anniversary Edition Goldwing?”
+Moving on to the next dealer, I called the Rick Case Honda Powerhouse dealer in Davie, Florida and asked “do you have a titanium gray 25th Anniversary Edition Goldwing?”

 “Yeah bro.
 What’s up?”

-“Have your wife drop you off here at the dealer.
+“Have your wife drop you off here at Rick Case.
 I just bought a motorcycle and I don’t know how to ride one.”

 “Just get over here, I don’t have time for this.”

 I have asked guys about their first motorcycle story and their “first time” with a girl.
 The motorcycle story is always more vivid, told with more passion, and honestly, more interesting.
 But to us, that is our most important “first time.”
 We even give our rides names, mostly female names.
 It’s a love affair only other bikers know and understand.